nlahutsky-de/Python_SoSe2026/README.md

 ## How to Use
 1. Enter the transaction information:
-    - Transaction Typer (Income or Expense)
+    - Transaction Type (Income or Expense)
     - Description
     - Amount
     - Date